The Residual Stream as a Vector Space

 Each attention head does two conceptually independent things.
 First, it decides where to move information: which source tokens should each destination token attend to?
 Second, it decides what information to move: given the attended tokens, what gets copied to the output?

-These two jobs are controlled by two independent circuits: the QK circuit and the OV circuit.
-Remarkably, the four weight matrices of an attention head (, , , ) factor cleanly into these two circuits, each of which can be analyzed on its own.
+These two jobs are controlled by two parameter products: the QK circuit and the OV circuit.
+The four weight matrices of an attention head (, , , ) factor into these two products, which can be inspected separately while remembering that the head's behavior also depends on its inputs.

 Elhage, N., Nanda, N., Olsson, C., et al.